 Cyber Essentials and the NCSC’s Ten Steps to Cyber Security can be used to plan out cyber resilience strategies.
 Our approach considers these key planning frameworks and more to keep you protected.
 Our free cyber security masterclass is open to new and existing clients, to help you manage your response to the changing threat landscape.

 At Air-IT, we have long seen the importance of cyber security as a top priority.
 Ultimately, businesses depend on their systems to run effectively and regulatory fines for non-compliance are due to increase.

 The cost of prevention far outweighs the possible consequences of attack, like those witnessed with WannaCry.
 Hopefully, something positive may come from recent events in the sense that companies begin waking up to these facts.

 Worried about cyber security?

-If you’re concerned about your cyber security, would like more information about our services and audits or perhaps need help recovering from a ransomware attack, then please contact us today or call 0115 880 0044.
+If you’re concerned about your cyber security, need help recovering from a ransomware attack, or would like to find out about Cyber Essentials Plus, then please contact us today or call 0115 880 0044.

 Alternatively, if you would like to register your interest for one of our forthcoming cyber security masterclasses, then please let us know by emailing firstname.lastname@example.org